CAG2Mark/UstCoursePlanner/README.md

 - Build language for creating major requirements (not done)
 - Build the actual web app (not done)

+# Special Thanks
+Special thanks to some of my peers https://github.com/151044 and https://github.com/TheHakkaman for helping scrape some of the course data and helping dig out some weird formatting that I eventually parsed.

 # I want to use the course data!
 Please do!
 I don't want you to go through the pain of parsing their horribly inconsistent formatting :P.
 This entire repo is licensed under the GPL v3 license, so use the data however you wish within the guidelines of the license.